Wildlife smuggling: Ecuador

 Latin America is vulnerable to wildlife smuggling because of its biodiversity.
 Ecuador is known for its biodiversity.
 In northern Ecuador, the Yasuní National Park and the surrounding Waorani Ethnic Reserve, which cover about 1,770 square miles, are home to around 4,000 species of plants; numerous animals, including the giant river otter; more than 400 fish species; and more than 500 species of birds.
 As a comparison, the United States is home to 900 species of birds.
 Commonly smuggled birds include the scarlet macaw; this colorful bird, with bright red, brilliant blue, yellow, and white feathers, is in high demand as a pet.
 Animals stolen in Latin America often end up in Europe, the United States, or Japan.
 Though there are laws against wildlife smuggling, the lack of resources causes conservation to be low in priority.

 Mexico

 China has become involved in wildlife trafficking, another aspect of its illegal activities in Mexico that include involvement in drug trafficking and other organized crime.

+United States

+The Lacey Act of 1900 is a U.S. federal law that prohibits trade in wildlife, fish, and plants that have been illegally taken, possessed, transported, or sold, including endangered species.
+In 2022, the Big Cat Public Safety Act was enacted, requiring licenses to keep large exotic cats such as lions and tigers and banning cub petting, a lucrative enterprise that incentivized an illegal underground endangered animal trade publicized by the popular documentary miniseries Tiger King.